tum638/colloquiums/README.md

 The following **additional** features are implemented:

-* [x] List anything else that you added to improve the site's functionality!
 * [x] Avoided repeating code by storing event components in a list.
 * [x] Used grid display to allow ease of mobile reponsiveness.